edgelesssys/constellation/docs/docs/workflows/lb.md

-# Expose services
+# Expose a service
 Constellation integrates the native load balancers of each CSP.
-Therefore, to expose a service simply create a service of type `LoadBalancer`.
+Therefore, to expose a service simply [create a service of type `LoadBalancer`](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).

 ## Internet-facing LB service on AWS